jwdotpark/2021_fall/concept_of_programming/readme.md

 - It is a function that doesn't have any name related to it.
 - It's not accessible after its initial creation.
-- It's often used as a callback function in JS.
+- It's often used as a callback function.

 ##### Arrow Function